mozilla/ActiveData-ETL/pyLibrary/README.md

 References that start with dot (`.`) are relative, with each additional dot referring to successive parents.
-In this case the `..` refers to the ref-object's parent, and expands just like the pevious example:
+In this case the `..` refers to the ref-object's parent, and expands just like the previous example:

 ```python
     {